JelteF/derive_more/README.md

-# derive_from
+# derive_more
-Rust derive(From) macro
+Rust derive macros for some common traits for simple types

+The traits that can be derived currently are `From` and infix arithmetic traits (`Add`, `Sub`, `Mul`, `Div`, `Rem`, `BitAnd`, `BitOr`, `BitXor`).
+The arithmetic traits currently only work for structs and simply do the respective operation on each pair of fields separately.

-It only works for tuple structs with one element (newtypes) or enums containing these tuple structs.
+The `From` trait only works for tuple structs with one element (newtypes) or enums containing these tuple structs.
 The types wrapped by these tuple structs can than simply be converted by using the `.into()` method.

 For enums no from code will be generated for types that occur multiple times since this would be ambiguous.